Iraq and Pakistan: promoting religious equality for inclusive development

-MRG is proud to be part of the Coalition for Religious Equality and Inclusive Development (CREID), a consortium of faith or belief groups, non-governmental organisations (NGOs) and academics that will be working together to promote religious diversity by supporting freedom of religion or belief policies in poverty reduction and development programmes in a range of countries.
-MRG will be focuses on two of these countries, Iraq and Pakistan.
-Specifically, the programme will explore how poverty, violence and inequality reduction strategies can address religious inequalities and strengthen interdependence between people, irrespective of religious differences.
+MRG is proud to be part of the Coalition for Religious Equality and Inclusive Development (CREID), a consortium of faith or belief groups, non-governmental organisations (NGOs) and academics that has been working together to promote religious diversity by supporting freedom of religion or belief policies in poverty reduction and development programmes in a range of countries.
+MRG has been focusing on three of these countries, Iraq, Pakistan and Myanmar.
+Specifically, the programme has been exploring how poverty, violence and inequality reduction strategies can address religious inequalities and strengthen interdependence between people, irrespective of religious differences.
 The consortium is led by the Institute of Development Studies (IDS) and funded through UK Aid Connect.

 What are we doing?

 - Mainstreaming awareness of Freedom of Religion or Belief (FoRB) in development by highlighting ‘religion-blind’ development programmes and promoting instead a list of ‘good practices’, with an emphasis on intersecting inequalities (religious affiliation, gender, age, etc.);

 - Identifying innovative means of bringing young people from different faiths or beliefs together and building their capacity to serve their communities in environments of severe sectarian tensions in order to promote social cohesion;

 - Building on digital innovations that facilitate hate speech monitoring, aiming at capturing, understanding and responding to the mobilization of online and offline hatred towards minority religious communities;